 - ^ Be courteous!
-People with disabilities expect equal treatment not special treatment. - ^ Be sensitive (and sensible!) about physical contact sometimes a person with a disability relies on their arms or hands to ambulate or balance.
-Sensory issues may also influence. - ^ Consider equipment as part of their personal space don't lean on or play with a wheelchair or other assistive device.
-Don't separate a person with a disability very far from a necessary assistive device, can create anxiety.
-Device should be within reach. - ^ Treat a person with a disability in an age-appropriate manner treat an adult as an adult! - ^ Make eye contact and speak directly to the person with disability, rather than a companion or assistant.
-Validate him or her as a person first. - ^ Don't let a negative experience with one person with a disability cloud your attitude with experience with another person with a disability. - ^ An accommodation is NOT a complaint!
+People with disabilities expect equal treatment-not special treatment. - ^ Be sensitive (and sensible!) about physical contact sometimes a person with a disability relies on their arms or hands to ambulate or balance.
+Sensory issues may also influence. - ^ Consider equipment as a part of personal space don't lean on or play with any assistive device.
+Don't separate a person with a disability very far from the necessary device.
+That creates anxiety.
+Device always should be within reach. - ^ Treat a person with a disability in an age-appropriate manner treat an adult as an adult! - ^ Make eye contact and speak directly to the person with a disability, rather than a companion or assistant.
+Validate him or her as a person same as anyone else. - ^ Don't let a negative experience with one person with a disability cloud your attitude with experience with another person with a disability. - ^ An accommodation is NOT a complaint!
 Respond graciously to a request. - ^ If a person speaks slowly, let him finish don't finish the sentence for him.
 It's HIS thought process to express.
 Listen attentively and don't pretend to understand, repeat if necessary. - ^ Don't treat a person with a disability as a victim, restricted, confined, dumb, unhealthy, afflicted or suffering.
-A disability does not indicate less intelligence, doesn't imply lack of good health, and is not regarded as continual suffering or affliction. - ^ Always ASK how to help before assisting a person with a disability don't assume that they want you to do something.
-He or she knows what is best and how others can help.
+A disability does not indicate less intelligence, doesn't imply lack of good health, and is not regarded as continual suffering or affliction.

+- ^ Always ASK how to help before assisting person with a disability don't assume that they want you to do something.
+He or she knows best how others can help.
 When you want to offer assistance, do so, but don't be offended if refused.
-Listen to the instructions! - ^ When you make a mistake apologize, correct, learn, and move on!
+LISTEN to the instructions! - ^ When you make a mistake apologize, correct, learn, and move on!
 Acknowledging your mistake empowers others and humanizes you! - ^ Relax in your communication and use your regular tone, yelling doesn't improve the situation and can actually hinder it by drawing attention to a miscommunication.
-Speaking too slowly can be as detrimental as yelling.

-- ^ Don't be embarrassed if you use commonly accepted expressions See you later, Run over here, stand up for what you believe, etc. Many people with disabilities develop a great sense of humor in awkward situations and actually enjoy your awkward struggles.
-Laugh at yourself with them when appropriate. - ^ When having a conversation with a person using a wheelchair, sit to eye level if possible to facilitate the conversation. - ^ When possible, consider needs ahead of time and be ready remember, it may have taken the person with a disability much longer to prepare for seeing you so be ready for her!
+Speaking too slowly can be as detrimental as yelling. - ^ Don't be embarrassed if you use commonly accepted expressions See you later, Run over here, stand up for what you believe, etc. Many people with disabilities develop a great sense of humor in awkward situations and actually enjoy your awkward struggles.
+Laugh at yourself with them when appropriate. - ^ When having a conversation with a person using a wheelchair, sit to eye level if possible to facilitate the conversation - ^ When possible, consider needs ahead of time and be ready remember, it may have taken the person with a disability much longer to prepare for seeing you!

-A person with a disability has the same hopes and dreams as anyone else -> home, family, friends, job, fulfilling a purpose, recreation, independence, happiness, etc. Just BE RESPECTFUL and everything else falls into place!
+A person with a disability has the same hopes and dreams as anyone else → home, family, friends, job, fulfilling a purpose, recreation, independence, happiness, etc. Just BE RESPECTFUL and everything else falls into place!

-Resources for you!
-Be clear in what you seek - guidance, reference materials, grants, educational information, activities, referrals, etc. Be open to what is offered.
+Resource Guidelines Be clear in what you seek - guidance, reference materials, grants, educational information, activities, referrals, etc. Be open to what is offered.

-Go local first - National and state organizations may have a regional office near you.
+Try local first - National and state organizations may have a regional office near you.
 If you are working with a particular population, there are generally government and private agencies that specialize in your population.
 Contact them for assistance in understanding, assessing needs, and ways to provide the best possible services for your participants.
-Whenever possible, go in person, scheduled or as a walk-in, personal inquiries get better responses.
+Whenever possible, go in person, scheduled or as a walk-in.
+Personal inquiries get better responses.